 Is it really happening right in front of us, or are we daydreaming?

-A unique fusion between Butoh and physical theatre, White Day Dream was the 2016 creation from Weave Movement Theatre.
+White Day Dream was the 2016 creation from Weave Movement Theatre.
 Choreographed by Yumi Umiumare, the work moved between the surreal and the absurd; exploring universal human themes of memory and dreams – their fragility, transience, and power.
 Like a dream itself, White Day Dream recalled subconscious emotions… where things are at once unexpectedly linked, and disconnected.

 Each actor revealed their own self through movement.
 White plastic bags, the detritus of human existence are transformed by puffs of air, blue light or the actors’ imaginings into balloons, clouds, or restraints.